NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Intro_AOP_GEE/1a_GEE_AOP_101.md

 ## Objectives
 After completing this activity, you will be able to:
- * Write basic code in the Google Earth Engine (GEE) code editor
+ * Write basic JavaScript code in the Google Earth Engine (GEE) code editor
  * Discover which NEON AOP datasets are available in GEE
+ * Import Image Collection variables
- * Access the NEON AOP GEE datasets
+ * Explore the NEON AOP GEE Assets

+You will gain familiarity with and an understanding of:
+ * The GEE Code Editor
+ * GEE Image Collections
+ * Asset descriptions and details

 ## Requirements
  * A gmail (@gmail.com) account